codewithelmor/azure-web-app-service/README.md

 Deployment slots provide a powerful mechanism for managing and deploying web applications in a flexible and controlled manner, reducing the risk associated with updates and changes to your production environment.

+### Azure App Configuration

+**`Azure App Configuration`** is a service provided by Microsoft Azure that helps developers **`manage application settings and feature flags in a central location`**.
+It allows you to store and retrieve configuration settings for your applications in a secure and scalable manner.

+Here are some key aspects of Azure App Configuration:

+1. **`Centralized Configuration Store`**: Azure App Configuration provides a centralized location to store configuration settings for your applications.
+This makes it easier to manage and update settings across multiple environments.

+2. **`Dynamic Configuration`**: One of the key features is the ability to update configurations dynamically, without requiring a restart of your application.
+This is particularly useful for scenarios where you want to make changes to your application's behavior without redeploying the entire application.

+3. **`Feature Flags`**: Azure App Configuration supports feature flags, also known as feature toggles or feature switches.
+Feature flags allow you to control the availability of certain features in your application without redeploying it.
+This is useful for gradual feature rollouts, A/B testing, and other experimentation scenarios.

+4. **`Secure Configuration Store`**: Azure App Configuration ensures that your configuration data is stored securely.
+It supports encryption of sensitive information, and you can control access using Azure Active Directory (Azure AD) authentication and authorization.

+5. **`Integration with Azure Services`**: Azure App Configuration can be easily integrated with other Azure services.
+For example, it can be used in conjunction with Azure Key Vault for managing sensitive configuration settings.

+6. **`Versioning and History`**: Azure App Configuration keeps track of configuration changes, allowing you to view the history of changes and roll back to a previous version if needed.

+7. **`SDKs and Language Support`**: Azure App Configuration provides SDKs for various programming languages, making it easy to integrate with your applications regardless of the technology stack you are using.

+To use Azure App Configuration, you typically create a configuration store in the Azure portal, configure your application to use the store, and then access configuration settings programmatically through the Azure App Configuration SDK.

 ## Azure App Service Plan

 Azure App Service Plans, on the other hand, **`are the underlying infrastructure that supports your web apps, mobile apps, API apps, or function apps`**.
 When you create an Azure App Service, you need to choose an App Service Plan, which determines the region, scale, and pricing tier for your application.